-Any taken furbearer for which the season is closed or other incidentally taken animal must be reported within twenty-four hours and turned over to the Department.
+Any taken furbearer for which the season is closed or other protected species incidentally taken must be reported within twelve hours and turned over to the Department.

 6. AREAS CLOSED TO HUNTING.
 Federal properties such as refuges, sanctuaries, military installations, parks, or historic sites posted to trespassing and/or hunting are closed to hunting and trapping of all small game and furbearer species.
 Small game hunting and furbearer hunting and trapping shall be permitted at times and on those areas of federally owned refuges designated by the refuge manager.